Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 05.25.00 UTC
+- WIB: Jumat, 24 Januari 2025 06.22.49 UTC
-- WITA: Jumat, 24 Januari 2025 06.25.00 UTC
+- WITA: Jumat, 24 Januari 2025 07.22.49 UTC
-- WIT: Jumat, 24 Januari 2025 07.25.00 UTC
+- WIT: Jumat, 24 Januari 2025 08.22.49 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny